pat-coady/contrast-pred-code/README.md

 - Training data: LibriSpeech
   - train: train-clean-100
   - validation: dev-clean
-- Training regimen: 25 epochs, 1/3 LR decay at 10, 15, 20 epoch
+- Training regimen: 25 epochs, 1/3x LR at epochs 10, 15, and 20
 - 10 negative (contrastive) samples
 - predict 10 future steps
 - by default, z_t is in R^40 and c_t is also in R^40
-  - It sure would be nice if GitHub supported LaTex in markdown.

 ##### Training Results

 The below plot shows the auto-regressive model's prediction accuracy for 1, 2, 5, and 10 steps into the future.
 As one would expect, the accuracy decreases for steps further into the future.
 But, even at 10 steps into the future, the model beats random guessing (10% accuracy) by a factor of 2.
-We've defined a non-trivial auto-regressive task where the encodings contain information about the future evolution of the audio.
+We've defined a non-trivial auto-regressive task where the encodings contain information helpful to predicting the evolution of the audio.

 ![Figure 2](assets/accuracy.png)

 ##### Is the Learned Representation Useful?

-We used the [Google keyword dataset](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) to evaluate the performance of our CPC-trained speech encoder.
+We used the [Google keyword dataset](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) (KWS) to evaluate the performance of our CPC-trained speech encoder.
 This dataset contains ~1,000 x 1 second recordings of 30 different key words (about 8 hours of data).
 We compare the performance of our representation versus a log-mel spectrogram (the go-to encoding for speech / sound classification).

 The keyword detection model can be found [TODO](here).
 Briefly, it is a stack of 3 x conv-conv-pool layers.
 All Conv2D layers use 3x3 kernels with batch normalization and a ReLU activation function.
 The final convolution is 3x3x30, followed by Global Average Pooling to generate 30 class logits.